History and Anthropology of Emotions

 - Soviet and post-Soviet emotions

-- In-class participationParticipation in polls, quizzes, and other interactive activities (e.g., via Poll Everywhere) during both lectures and seminars is expected and will be graded.
+- In-class participationParticipation in polls, quizzes, and other interactive activities (e.g., via Poll Everywhere or Kahoot) during both lectures and seminars is expected and will be graded.

 - Group presentationUsually, the presentation would be graded as a group project for which one grade is issued to all the participants.
-Time limit for the presentation is set at 20 minutes.
+Time limit for the presentation is set at 20 minutes and can be extended for up to 40 minutes (this has to be negotiated with the instructor before the seminar!).
 Failure to observe the agreed-upon time limit will result in a 1 point penalty.

 - EssayA student chooses one question out of three and produces a written answer (1-2 pages long).
 Failure to produce an essay that is at least 0,5 page long will result in an additional 1 point penalty.
 Failure to submit the essay by the agreed-upon deadline will result in an additional 1 point penalty for every day the essay is late.